 DED9

-Pcs Often Go Into Sleep Mode When Left Unused For A While.
+PCs often Enter Sleep Mode When Left Unused for a While.
 If, For Any Reason, You Prefer Your System To Shut Down After A Period Of Inactivity, Do Not Miss This Article.

-The various operating systems are configured by default to reduce system resource consumption after a few minutes of inactivity or put your computer to sleep if set up.
+By default, operating systems are configured to reduce system resource consumption after a few minutes of inactivity or to put your computer to sleep if configured.

-Suppose you prefer your computer to shut down automatically when you are not using it for a long time.
+Suppose you prefer your computer to shut down automatically after a period of inactivity.
 In that case, you can use several methods to schedule the system to shut down automatically.

 Automatic shutdown of the computer in Windows

-There are three different ways to turn off the computer automatically in Windows, all three of which will be explained below.
-You can use any of these three methods to turn off Windows automatically.
+There are three ways to shut down a Windows computer automatically; each is explained below.
+You can use any of these three methods to automatically turn off Windows.

 Schedule automatic shutdown of Windows with Task Scheduler

-Task Scheduler is a programming tool in the Windows operating system that can create a scheduled task to turn off the PC at a specific time of day.
+Task Scheduler is a Windows feature that lets you create scheduled tasks to power off the PC at a specific time.
 To do this, follow these steps:

 Schedule automatic shutdown of Windows with Task Scheduler

-The Task Scheduler executes the shutdown action every day at your specified Time and shuts down your computer.
+The Task Scheduler executes the shutdown action daily at your specified Time and shuts down the computer.

 Schedule Windows shutdown with CMD or Run

-While the Task Scheduler is a great tool, it may seem not very easy to those who have not used it.
-So you can also use the shutdown command on the Windows command line to turn off Windows automatically.
+While the Task Scheduler is a powerful tool, it may not be intuitive for those who have not used it.
+You can also use the shutdown command on the Windows command line to turn off Windows automatically.

-The shutdown command lets you automatically set the timer to turn off your Windows PC.
-To schedule Windows shutdown with CMD:
+The shutdown command lets you automatically set a timer to shut down your Windows PC.
+To schedule a Windows shutdown with CMD:

 Shutdown /s -t N seconds